 There may be exceptional circumstances where it is appropriate to permanently exclude a child for a first or 'one-off' disciplinary offence, and these can include: Serious actual or threatened violence against another pupil or member of staff; sexual abuse or assault; supplying an illegal drug; or carrying an offensive weapon.

 Bullying is not tolerated at any level and may result in fixed or short term exclusion if it persists.

-Level Behaviour Examples Actions/Sanctions 0 Poor effort Disruptive fidgeting Inappropriate interruptions Distracting others Disruptive noises Unkind remark Telling lies Deliberately annoying others Bad language (one off) Answering back e.g. questioning a situation Wandering around the room during work time Improper use of school equipment e.g. writing on whiteboards when they shouldn't be Dropping litter Reminder of rules Rewards/praise for those doing the 'right' thing Offer two choices Verbal warning outlining consequences Related sanction (restorative justice) e.g. re-do work, clean area (consider how to 'fix' what went wrong).
-If playtime or lunchtime; time out 'on the line' Age appropriate time out in class (e.g. 2 minutes Year One) Working on their own within their classroom (not at their group table) 1 Persistence in level 0 behaviour Refusing to work/refusing to follow adult instruction Anti-social behaviour Hurting another pupil either physically or emotionally Dangerous play Improper use of toilets or wash basins Send to teacher in the phase with work.
+Level Behaviour Examples Actions/Sanctions 0 Poor effort Disruptive fidgeting Inappropriate interruptions Distracting others Disruptive noises Unkind remark Being dishonest Deliberately annoying others Bad language (one off) Answering back e.g. questioning a situation Wandering around the room during work time Improper use of school equipment Dropping litter Reminder of rules Rewards/praise for those doing the 'right' thing Offer two choices Verbal warning outlining consequences Related sanction (restorative justice) e.g. re-do work, clean area (consider how to 'fix' what went wrong).
+If playtime or lunchtime; time out 'on the line' Age appropriate time out in class (e.g. 2 minutes Year One) Working on their own within their classroom (not at their group table) 1 Persistence in level 0 behaviour Refusing to work/refusing to follow adult instruction Anti-social behaviour Playfighting Hurting another pupil either physically or emotionally Being disrespectful Send to teacher in the phase with work.
 Teacher to decide for how long.
 If sent out twice in a morning or afternoon then they will have a reflection.
 Lose age appropriate minutes from break time.
 Restorative Justice, e.g. clean the area, repair the damage.
 If during lunchtime, be sent to Reflection.
-Reflection sheet will be photocopied and sent home and parents informed by text.
-Reflection logged on SIMS.
-2 Persistence in level 1 behaviour Injury without intent, e.g. serious misuse of school equipment e.g. scissors, throwing/kicking objects that could cause harm Emotional harm without intent Walking out of the classroom without permission, going into areas of the school that are out of bounds Incident of a sexual nature Inciting other children to misbehave Stealing Swearing (intentionally) Threatening and intimidating Vandalism Send to Key Stage Leader for rest of the session Work in another class for a specified amount of time e.g. 1⁄2 day, 1 day.
+Parents informed.
+Reflection logged on Arbor.
+2 Persistence in level 1 behaviour Anti-social behaviour that leads to injury or damage Discrimination without intent Emotional harm without intent Walking out of the classroom without permission, going into areas of the school that are out of bounds Incident of a sexual nature (check Brook Traffic Light) Inciting other children to misbehave Stealing Intentionally swearing at another person Threatening and intimidating Vandalism Send to Key Stage Leader for rest of the session Work in another class for a specified amount of time e.g. 1⁄2 day, 1 day.
 Lose all of lunchtime.
-Reflection sheet will be photocopied and sent home and parents informed by text.
-Reflection logged on SIMS.
-Contact pastoral team Meeting/telephone call with child and parents by Class Teacher 3 Valuaisin Persistence in level 2 behaviour Injury with intent e.g. hitting others with an implement Emotional harm with intent.
-Leaving school site without permission Cyberbullying incident Sexualised behaviour Disability incident Gender reassignment incident Race incident Religion/faith incident Sexual orientation incident Send to Key Stage 2 Leader for the rest of the morning/afternoon Send to Reflection Restorative justice SLT Meeting with child and parents by SLT (ace to face or phone call).
-Parents possibly asked to come into school support children with work during school day

-4 Persistence in level 3 behaviour Send to Headteacher/Assistant Head Serious injury with intent Parents informed letter /phone call/face to face Bullying Possible internal/external exclusion Cyber bullying Possible reduced timetable Disability bullying • Possible intervention from other agencies, e.g. Police, social Gender reassignment bullying workers etc. Race bullying Possible intervention from Governors Religion/faith bullying Sex bullying Sexual orientation bullying 5 Persistence in relation to behaviours listed under level 4 Possession of harmful substances or Permanent exclusion weapon Very serious injury to someone else with intent
+Parents informed.
+Reflection logged on Arbor.
+Contact Pastoral Lead.
+Meeting/telephone call with child and parents by Class Teacher 3 Persistence in level 2 behaviour Injury with intent Physical fighting Emotional harm with intent Attempting to leave school site without permission E-safety incident Discriminatory incident against a protected characteristic Sexualised behaviour Send to Key Stage 2 Leader for the rest of the morning/afternoon Send to Reflection Restorative justice SLT Meeting with child and parents by SLT (face to face or phone call).
+Parents possibly asked to come into school support children with work during school day 4 Persistence in level 3 behaviour Serious injury with intent (Headteacher's discretion) Bullying - physical or emotional, including against a protected characteristic Cyber bullying Leaving school without permission Send to Headteacher/Assistant Head Parents informed letter /phone call/face to face Possible internal/external exclusion Possible reduced timetable Possible intervention from other agencies, e.g. Police, social workers etc. Possible intervention from Governors 5 Persistence in relation to behaviours listed under level 4 Possession of harmful substances or weapon Very serious injury to someone else with intent Permanent exclusion